even4void/aliquote/content/post/not-so-random-links.md

        ![](/img/2019-04-12-11-58-38.png)

 - [Bayesian Analysis: A CRC Press FreeBook](https://www.crcpress.com/go/bayesian_analysis_a_crc_press_freebook).
 Be sure to grab your copy of you haven't done before.
-The book is 200-page long and includes six chapters from independant textbooks (from CRC Press of course): prior distributions, markov chain monte carlo, specifying bayesian models, hierarchical linear models, nonparametric models, and model criticism and selection.
+The book is 200-page long and includes six chapters from independent textbooks (from CRC Press of course): prior distributions, Markov Chain Monte Carlo, specifying bayesian models, hierarchical linear models, nonparametric models, and model criticism and selection.

 - Since my [last incursion](/post/vscode-python/) into VS Code, I've been looking around and I found this [website](https://vscodecandothat.com), where one can learn some tips and tricks about VS Code.
-I am sure there are better sites for collecting ressources on VS Code, especially on Github, but in case you like short live coding videos, here you are.
+I am sure there are better sites for collecting resources on VS Code, especially on Github, but in case you like short live coding videos, here you are.

 - Sander Greenland has a nice article in the BMJ on [Sparse data bias: a problem hiding in plain sight](https://www.bmj.com/content/352/bmj.i1981).
 Basically, the authors recommend the use of penalized regression models to account for low event per variable situations, which are common in epidemiological studies.